zhanxw/rvtests/README.md

 (*) Model columns list the regconized names in rvtests.
 For example, use `--kernel skat` will apply SKAT test.
-To further customize SKAT test, you can use *--skat[nPerm=100:alpha=0.001:beta1=1:beta2=20]* to specify permutation counts, type-1 error, beta distribution parameters for upweighting rare variants.
+To further customize SKAT test, you can use *--kernel skat[nPerm=100:alpha=0.001:beta1=1:beta2=20]* to specify permutation counts, type-1 error, beta distribution parameters for upweighting rare variants.
 Rvtests will output a message showing:

 [INFO]  SKAT test significance will be evaluated using 10000 permutations at alpha = 0.001 (beta1 = 1.00, beta2 = 20.00)